marko-knoebl/slides/sections/python-data-science-0-overview/50-pyplot-overview-and-demo-en.md

 ## Pyplot: overview and demo

-_Pyplot_: data plotting interface - included in matplotlib, accesible from _pandas_
+_Pyplot_: data plotting interface - included in matplotlib, accessible from _pandas_

 ## Pyplot: overview and demo